unicode-org/message-format-wg/spec/u-namespace.md

 When the value of `u:locale` is set by a _variable_, implementations MAY support non-string values otherwise representing locales.

-For unsupported values, a _Bad Option_ error is emitted and the value of the `u:locale` option is ignored.
+Implementations MAY emit a _Bad Option_ error and MAY ignore the value of the `u:locale` _option_ as a whole or any of the entries in the list of language tags.
+This might be because the locale specified is not supported or because the language tag is not well-formed, not valid, or some other reason.

 ### `u:dir`